Global19-atlassian-net/iODKbook2/NPB/source/NPB_epidemics.rst

 Epidemic means a widespread outbreak of an infectious disease and many people are infected at the same time.
 The global epidemic is called pandemic, i.e. it exists in almost all of an area or in almost all of a group of people, animals, or plants.

+.. sidebar:: Panˈdemik/:

-Panˈdemik/: pan means “all”; demic (or demographic) means “people.”
+     pan means “all”; demic (or demographic) means “people.”

 Throughout history, there have been a number of pandemics, such as smallpox and tuberculosis.
 One of the most devastating pandemics was the Black Death, which killed over 75 million people in 1350.
 The most recent pandemics include the HIV pandemic as